ibm-cloud-docs/metrics-router/target.md

 | Get details of a target | `metrics-router.target.read`   | Region            | `Administrator`  \n `Editor`  \n `Operator`  \n `Viewer` |
 | Modify a target         | `metrics-router.target.update` | Region            | `Administrator`  \n `Editor` |
 | Delete a target         | `metrics-router.target.delete` | Region            | `Administrator`  \n `Editor` |
-{: caption="Table 2.
-IAM action scopes and roles for managing targets" caption-side="top"}
+{: caption="IAM action scopes and roles for managing targets" caption-side="top"}

 When you use the CLI, notice that you need the `metrics-router.target.list` role to create, read, update, or delete a target.
 {: important}